 Boa constrictors are popular in the pet trade.
 It is easy to obtain boa constrictors that have been captive bred for generations, increasing their affinity for humans.

 Oakland Zoo believes that each one of us has the power to become stewards of the natural world, decrease our global footprint and inspire others to do the same.
 Learn about the conservation initiatives we're pursuing at the Zoo, and find out how you can help.

-In certain parts of South America the Colombian red tail boa is kept as a house pet to kill rats.
+In certain parts of South America the Colombian red tail boa is kept as a house pet.